nibio-org/vips-backend-single-server/README.md

 This repository contains scripts and documentation for configuring the VIPS backend systems (VIPSLogic, VIPSCoreManager and VIPSCore) on a single Linux server.

 ## Requirements
-- Ubuntu Linux 18.04 LTS
+- A clean installation of Ubuntu Linux 18.04 LTS

 ## Instructions

+You need to clone (download) the entire repository to the server on which you want to install VIPS.

 In order to clone this repository, issue this command: